Trekking in Nepal, Peak Climbing, Mt Biking and Tours in Nepal, Bhutan and Tibet

 It’s also spare day in case of bad weather in Lukla, if you are interested in continuing to Chitwan Jungle Safari, River Rafting Adventure, and Kathmandu Shopping Tour.

-In the evening we will have a farewell dinner in a traditional Nepalese restaurant with cultural performances.
+In the evening, we will have a farewell dinner in a fine restaurant.

 The trip ends, our Airport Representative will drop you to the Kathmandu international airport for your flight departure from Nepal.

 Here is a list of what you might want to pack for the hike.
 Please take this as a starting point.
 You’ll need layers of warmer clothing during the winter.
 We provide a 75 liter duffel bag for you to use for the trek.
 It will be given to you during your pre-trip meeting in Kathmandu.
 The duffle bag is yours to keep.
 Also, you can rent sleeping bag and down jacket with us at the additional fee of USD 35 for each once you are in Kathmandu.